Volcano erupts on Spain's Atlantic Ocean island of La Palma

-MADRID (AP) — A volcano on Spain’s Atlantic Ocean island of La Palma erupted Sunday after a weeklong buildup of seismic activity, prompting authorities to speed up evacuations for some 1,000 people.
+MADRID (AP) — A volcano on Spain’s Atlantic Ocean island of La Palma erupted Sunday after a weeklong buildup of seismic activity, prompting authorities to speed up evacuations for 1,000 people as lava flows crept toward isolated homes on the mountainside.

+The explosion took place in an area known as Cabeza de Vaca on the western slope of the volcanic ridge as it descends to the coast.
+Tinges of red could be seen at the bottom of the black jets that shot rocks into the air.

+One black lava flow with a burning tip was sliding toward some houses in the village of El Paso.
+Mayor Sergio Rodríguez said 300 people in immediate danger had been evacuated from their homes and sent to the El Paso soccer field.
+Roads were closed due to the explosion and authorities urged the curious not to approach the area.

-La Palma, with a population of 85,000, is one of eight islands in Spain's Canary Islands archipelago.
+La Palma, with a population of 85,000, is one of eight islands in Spain's Canary Islands archipelago off Africa's western coast.
 At their nearest point to Africa, they are 100 kilometers (60 miles) from Morocco.

-After days of what scientists call “an earthquake swarm,” authorities on La Palma had already started to evacuate residents with reduced mobility Sunday shortly before ground broke open.
+Itahiza Dominguez, head of seismology of Spain’s National Geology Institute, told local TV station RTVC that although it was too early to tell how long this eruption would last, prior “eruptions on the Canary Islands lasted weeks or even months.”

+The last eruption on the Canary Islands occurred underwater off the coast of El Hierro island in 2011.
+That eruption last five months.

 A 3.8-magnitude quake was recorded before the eruption as vibrations from the seismic activity were felt on the surface.